 Chunky yarn is something I’ve not played around with a whole lot, but when I saw this variegated color at Michael’s last winter, I had to pick some up.
-However, It took almost a year to figure out that it was begging to be turned into a cowl.
-And not just any cowl, but a chunky cowl with hints of lace!
+However, It took almost a year to figure out that it was begging to be crocheted into a warm winter cowl.
+And not just any cowl, but neck warmer with hints of lace!

 9mm crochet hook, or hook needed to obtain gauge

 ch = chain

 sc = single crochet

 prev = previous

 V-stitch = [dc, ch 1, dc] in same stitch